 Map 1: Children affected by Domestic Violence, 2012/13, by LSOA (*click on map to enlarge*)

 Source: Avon & Somerset Constabulary Summary Incident Reports (Police Advice 131) Contracts Received / 2011 Census

 A range of statutory and voluntary sector agencies, together with a significant number of individuals are collectively committed to tackling domestic abuse in the county.
-Somerset's Interpersonal Violence Strategy 2014-2018 provides the overall context and direction for the development of initiatives and services, and can be downloaded here.
+Somerset's Domestic Abuse Strategy 2017-2020 provides the overall context and direction for the development of initiatives and services, and can be downloaded here.

 - 'In plain sight: Effective help for children exposed to domestic abuse' (CAADAs 2nd National Policy Report) provides national context and evidence of the harm experienced by children exposed to domestic abuse.

 - The Children Act 1989 and Children Act 2004 set out the legal framework for the protection of children and establish the key principle that the welfare of the child is the paramount consideration.